 Most students with learning disabilities can be successful at completing the general education math requirement.
 However, Oglethorpe recognizes that some students with specific math learning disabilities and processing disorders may be unsuccessful in completing the COR-203 requirement even with the use of appropriate and reasonable accommodations.
 In an effort to provide equal access to the curriculum, OU allows a student with a documented math-based disability and/or processing disorder to petition a substitution of the CORE math requirement by completing a faculty-approved course substitution.

-- To initiate the process, the student must make a specific request and submit required documentation to the Director of Accessibility Services in the Academic Success Center.
+- To initiate the process, the student must make a specific request and submit required documentation to the Director of Accessibility Services in Academic Success.
 It is the responsibility of the student to initiate this process.
 Students seeking a math substitution must take into consideration the following caveats:

 The Math course substitution policy can only be used to fulfill the COR-203 requirement.
 This policy does not concern disability related substitutions for any other Math courses as related to major, minor, or prerequisite requirements.